 – Differences in overall architecture of glandular elements of the breasts Some times additional special mammographic views are required to further check those abnormalities.
 Your breast surgeon can organize these investigations.

 Breast ultrasound compliments mammography and in women with dense glandular breasts (some pre- menopausal women and post menopausal women on HRT) it helps to diagnose lumps that are not clear on mammograms.

-Once a breast lump is found and characterised, biopsies are used to confirm or rule out cancer and other non-cancerous conditions.
+Once a breast lump is found and characterized, biopsies are used to confirm or rule out cancer and other non-cancerous conditions.
 They are performed by specialist radiologists, usually using ultrasound as guidance.
-Either a very thin needle i.e. Fine Needle Aspiration (FNA) or a larger needle i.e. Core Biopsy is used.
+Either a very thin needle i.e. Fine Needle Aspiration (FNA) or larger needle i.e. Core Biopsy are used.
 However, if the abnormality is only visible on a mammogram a special mammographic biopsy named Mammotome needs to be done.